nickpreston24/evantage/README.md

 - [ ] Add another 'older tasks' view, sorted by Priority
 - [ ] Fix the searchbar for the main table view.
 - [ ] Add [FuzzySearch](https://github.com/JakeBayer/FuzzySharp) powered bar.

+### May 6th, Goals

+- [ ] Contacts form and table.
+- [ ] Exclude Todoist tasks & projects labeled with "fun", "someday", or the like.
+Include some things, like certain gun tasks and most of my buy list.
+- [ ] Create a bumping method in TodoistService that bumps priority up to p3 if it's p4 and 30 days old, p2 if 60, and p1 if 90.
+This will help you sort things out in the long run.
+- [ ] Create a sample stats (progress %) list showing the ratios of your job applications.
+  - [ ] *Bonus* Animate as folding tiles (like venetian blinds, or Portal tiles)
+- [ ] *Bonus* I want to have all my emails back to 0 in Gmail, and have a basic Puppeteer scraper API ready to save prospective Junior level jobs for application.
+These can be parsed from the emails themselves (links to the jobs) and can be
+- [ ] Word wrap the Job Hunt descriptions (names).
+- [ ] Update Name to Description in Job Hunt? (they appear to be flipped)
+- [ ] Prioritize P1 tasks in the Full Day / Schedule.
+- [ ] Create an Instacart Page displaying simple runs calculator and sample (real) calculations.

+## Fun Ideas

+- [ ] Using an existing RegexService, parse all your .CS files for regex101 link s an the regex patterns that follow.
+Store to MySql. :)
+- [ ] on each tab in a cshtml form, call a `hx-get` to save the partially filled form to the db, so that there's always a session to come back to on internet failure.
+- [ ] Hyper Grep serivce that can search keywords across multiple drives (incl google drive) asynchronously and give a breakdown of a) files, b) extensions, directories and c) file contents matching each kind. (use multiple greps and set a range of extensions and  key root dirs to search, like Google Drive)
+- [ ] Build your own /obsidian tab that uses the hyper grep and renders Markdown in a similar fashion.
+- [ ] I want to be able to search for any phrase across my drive and organize my folders better, including backing up to USB.
+Linux is great, but greps and shell scripts are syncronous, while C# and golang are async and can utilize mutliple cores.
+- [ ] I also want a hypergrep service as a NugetPackage, so I can easily parse for Scriptures inside files (TPOT Links)
+- [ ] Dockerize this app - Once I can properly Dockerize my many apps, I should have no trouble keeping them all federated (separated) from each other, while still running on localhost.
+That way, I can make all my data AND apps portable.
+So far, they are not, and that sucks.
+I'm also sick of APIs and paying for Airtable, so I must get crafty and hacky.
+- [ ] I also want the ability to dump all Pocketbase data to a USB anytime (like in an emergency)
+- [ ] I'd also like an Airtable-like layer on top of Pocketbase, if it exists.
+Maintaing data thru Airtable is grand, but expensive.
+- [x] I'd also like Todoist integration (WiP)
+  > Neo4j is optional at this point.
+It was really more effective as a recommendation engine.

+- [ ] Use Google Maps to find main streets and businesses off the beaten path (idk, say, 150+ feet away from the road, maybe the corner businesses not facing the main st., etc.)
+- [ ] Using the HyperGrep, I'd like to...
+  - [ ] Find all occurences of a string.
+  - [ ] Edit the first file with that occurrence.
+  - [ ] Preview other files it might affect, while typing.
+  - [ ] Replacment support for that regex.
+  - [ ] Chunked transforms: Find specific lines using a start and ending regex (already built.) and perform specific transforms from start to end.
+Usually replacements, but can be something like code generation, mass corrections to malformed data, finding dups (like Airtable does).
+  - [ ] Allow user to queue the replacements and transforms.
+  - [ ] Update the Hydrolizer to create C# props from alpinejs variables it discovers within script tags.